Authentic Mexican Art, Souvenirs, and Essentials

 Shop the Mahekal Boutique and Take a Piece of Mexico Home

-Mahekal’s Boutique is centrally located in the heart of the resort, directly across from Agave Bar, and out the back of the main lobby, the Mahekal Boutique features an assortment of art, crafts, handbags, and jewelry sourced from various regions of Mexico, including popular Otomí embroidery, Alebrije sculptures, milagritos, black clay pottery, blown glass, and more.
+Mahekal’s Boutique is centrally located in the heart of the resort, next to Agave Bar, and out the back of the main lobby, the Mahekal Boutique features an assortment of art, crafts, handbags, and jewelry sourced from various regions of Mexico, including popular Otomí embroidery, Alebrije sculptures, milagritos, black clay pottery, blown glass, and more.

 The boutique also features a variety of resort logo items like caps, coffee mugs, and t-shirts so you can keep the memories of your Playa del Carmen vacation close to heart, long after you've returned from our beach resort.
 You can also stop by the boutique for a variety of essentials including toiletries, sunscreen, swimwear, beach bags, and clothing.

 Hours of Operation: 10:00 am - 6:00 pm, daily.

 Don Valente Nieto was the famed son of Don Juventino Nieto, and Dona Rosa ; innovators of barro negro, or black pottery.
 He began to work on black clay as a child due to the constant need to help their parents to have something to eat.
 Valente and his family were forced to seek or find a solution to increase the value of crafts and this solution came in the form of a particular technique that consists in rubbing the pottery with a quartz stone to the Surface of the piece.
 This technique gets the piece totally smooth and shiny and was called “bruñir”.
 Valente has participated in many exhibitions, nationally and internationally, and was highlighted in the exhibition called “30 centuries of Mexican Art” in New York City.
 His sons and daughter-in-law continue the tradition of his pottery.